Ways of World Knowing : Local Knowledge, Coastal Communities, and Equitable Ocean Governance

 Full Description

 Ways of World Knowing brings together philosophers of science, marine scientists, and lawyers to discuss the role and importance of local coastal community knowledge in order to better represent their voices in ocean governance.
-By analyzing the epistemic value of varieties of local knowledges, this volume brings vital marginalized perspectives to the forefront and overcomes the dichotomy often found in legal documents between marine scientific research and local knowledge.
-Here, the contributors use the term 'local knowledge' (rather than 'traditional knowledge') deliberately to refer to varieties of ways of knowing more broadly understood-spanning coastal communities from Scotland to Canada, from Brazil to New Zealand-whose distinctive features include their being non-written, artisanal and experiential in nature, and intergenerationally transmitted.
-Topics include the knowledge of Brazilian fishing communities and of past Hebridean kelpmakers, the cultural significance of herring spawning for Squamish Peoples in Canada, the Indigenous People's knowledge in Australia legal provisions, and arts-based research and practice in international governance spaces, among others.
-These cross-disciplinary essays explore the importance and nature of varieties of local knowledge for coastal communities as well as (historical and current) epistemic injustices they face.
-They also propose participatory approaches that effectively embed these local ways of knowing into policy and ocean governance.
+By analysing the epistemic value of varieties of local knowledges, this volume invites us to overcome the dichotomy often found in legal documents between marine scientific research and local knowledge.
+Here, the contributors use the term 'local knowledge' (rather than 'traditional knowledge') deliberately to refer to varieties of ways of knowing more broadly understood—spanning coastal communities from Scotland to Canada, from Brazil to New Zealand—whose distinctive features include their being non-written, artisanal and experiential in nature, and intergenerationally transmitted.
+Topics include the knowledge of Brazilian fishing communities and of past Hebridean kelpmakers, the cultural significance of herring spawning for the Squamish Nation in Canada, the Indigenous People's knowledge in Australian legal provisions, and arts-based research and practice in international governance spaces, among others.

-By bringing a situated knowledge approach to ongoing, timely and thorny governance questions about the ocean, this volume is an innovative contribution not just for the 'blue humanities' but for environmental studies at large and for transdisciplinary approaches to philosophy of science.
+By bringing a situated knowledge approach to ongoing, timely, and thorny governance questions about the ocean, this volume is an innovative contribution not just for the 'blue humanities' but for environmental studies at large at the intersection of philosophy of science, marine science, and environmental law.

 最近チェックした商品